Permutation inference with a finite number of heterogeneous clusters

-I will now show that the cluster-level statistics $\hat{\theta}_n$ can be used together with the results in the previous section to perform a consistent permutation test as the sample size $n$ grows large.
+The cluster-level statistics $\hat{\theta}_n$ can be combined with the results in the previous section to perform a consistent permutation test as the sample size $n$ grows large.
 The test is not limited to the $\hat{\theta}_n$ constructed in the preceding example.
 Instead, the key high-level condition is that a centered and scaled version of some estimate $\hat{\theta}_n$ converges to a $q$-dimensional standard normal distribution,

-where $\wto{\theta}$ denotes weak convergence under $\theta = (\theta_1,\theta_0)$.
 The $\sigma_1,\dots, \sigma_q$ may depend on $\theta_1$ or $\theta_0$ but are not presumed to be known or estimable by the researcher.
 This is an important feature of the test because consistent covariance matrix estimation would require knowledge of an explicit ordering of the dependence structure within each cluster.
 While ordering the data is straightforward for time-dependent data, it may be difficult or impossible to infer or credibly assume an ordering of the data within villages or schools.
-In contrast, \eqref{eq:jointconv} can be established under weak dependence assumptions where it is only presumed that there \emph{exists} a possibly unknown ordering for which the dependence decays at a certain rate. \citet{machkouriaetal2013} present easy-to-use moment bounds and limit theorems for this situation.
-See also \citet{besteretal2014} and references therein for further results.
+In contrast, \eqref{eq:jointconv} can be established under weak dependence assumptions where it is only presumed that there \emph{exists} a possibly unknown ordering for which the dependence decays at a certain rate. \citet{machkouriaetal2013} present easy-to-use moment bounds and limit theorems for this situation; see also \citet{besteretal2014} for further results.